Learning how to make your own e liquid is a must if you’re serious about vaping!

 What flavor percentage should I use?…

-The amount of flavoring you’ll need for a DIY e liquid mix completely depends on the brand you use.
+The amount of flavoring you’ll need when making your own e liquid completely depends on the brand you use.
 Some vendor’s concentrates require 5% or even less to taste great.
 Others need 20% or perhaps more to really stand out.

-Once you build your confidence as a DIY mixer you can even experiment with mixing different flavors and brands together to make your own e liquid as unique as possible!
+Once you build your confidence with e juice mixing you can even experiment with mixing different flavors and brands together to make your own e liquid as unique as possible!

 Lastly always remember that e liquid concentrates should only be vaped when diluted in either PG and/or VG!